 We might even say that we are strangers to ourselves too.
 But then the self isn’t alone so much as illusory.
 For who is this me that doesn’t know myself?
 Is that some other me?
 And is there another me that doesn’t that me?
 Such questions can be asked ad infinitum.

 This is the flip side of saying that I do know myself.
 But who is this me that knows myself?
 Is that some other me?
 And is there is another me that knows that me?
 Again we confront an infinite regress.

-Personal Note – In one of the very first philosophy classes I took as an undergrad the Professor told us that this would be serious philosophy, not feel good stuff like … Gibran.
+Personal Note – In one of the very first philosophy classes I took as an undergrad the Professor told us that this would be serious philosophy, not feel-good stuff like … Gibran.
 Wow was I disheartened.
 I was only 18 and proud that I had read Gibran.
 Of course, I now know what the professor meant—good analysis is necessary for good philosophy and Gibran’s poetry was hardly analytical.
-But sometimes poetic language is so memorable as to sear an idea into the mind better than analytical prose.
+But sometimes poetic language sears an idea into the mind better than analytical prose.
 And that’s why I’ve always remembered those words.
 “Life is an island in an ocean of loneliness.”
 A beautiful image of a profound insight.